jekyllgrim/ZScript_Basics/09_Custom_functions.md

 }
 ```

-The code should be simple enough to understand: we defined two functions, `SpawnBaby` and `AngerBaby`.
-The first one spawns the baby Caco and performs all the stuff we need to do (sets color, health, speed, etc.), and the second one checks if baby exists and does the other stuff.
+The code should hopefully be simple enough to understand: we defined two functions, `SpawnBaby` and `AngerBaby`.
+The first one spawns the baby Caco and performs all the stuff we need to do (sets color, health, speed, etc.), and the second one checks if baby exists and is alive, and if so, does the other stuff.

 There are two characteristics of this function to consider: